Flex-Language/vscode_extension/README.md

   - Run button in the status bar when editing Flex files
   - Run button in the editor title area
   - Command palette option: "Run Flex File"
+  - AI-powered debugging with the ✨ button
   - Automatic Flex interpreter detection with download prompt if not found
   - On macOS, directly uses the 'flex' command without complex path searching

+- **AI Model Selection**:
+  - Search across 300+ AI models from various providers
+  - Real-time search with instant results
+  - Recently used models appear at the top
+  - Detailed model information and pricing
+  - One-click model switching

 ## Installation